Getting Started With Gibbon

 - Manage Spaces - spaces are any areas in your school that you might want to use in the timetable, including classrooms, labs, offices, sports facilities, etc.

 The other settings in School Admin are not so fundamental to the running of a school, and so will not be covered here.
 Mostly, these are used to control the functioning of single module (e.g. Manage Student Settings).

-Most users of Gibbon will fit into three main categories: staff, student, parents.
+Most users of Gibbon will fit into three main categories: staff, students, and parents.
 Gibbon uses roles, actions and permissions to control access to various parts of the system.
-Use the following options in the right-hand menu under Admin > User Admin to set up users and access.
+Use the following options in the main menu under Admin > User Admin to set up users and access.

 User Management - Access

 - Manage Roles - roles in Gibbon are groupings based on what a user can do within the system.
 Gibbon ships with the following default roles: Administrator (that’s you), Parent, Student, Support Staff and Teacher.
 Add new roles according to the way you want to allow access to the system.
 For example, if you have some students with extended system privileges, create a new role called something like “Student Ext”.